noawe-boi/NoahsObsidianSync/Bulking Plan.md

 ##### Calories
 - 4 calories per gram
 ##### Found in?
-- Fruits, nuts veggies and grains
+- Fruits, nuts veggies and grains like rice
-	Sugars and fiber
+- Sugars and Fiber
 ##### How much
 - Should be like 30% of calorie intake
 ##### Why?